MichaelDNicholson/MichaelDNicholson.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Cancer evolution
-  - Computational Linguistics
+  - Mutagenesis
-  - Information Retrieval
+  - Stochastic modelling & statistical inference

 # Education to show in About widget
-education:
+education and training:
   courses:
     - course: PhD in Artificial Intelligence
       institution: Stanford University